SHADOW WORK PROMPTS

 Or, you may want to ask the question while you are in the middle of the trigger so that you can get a true and raw answer to your question.

 Here’s an example of a string of questions you can ask yourself:

 Why is that triggering to me?
 “Because it hurts.”
 Why does it hurt?
 “Because I’m afraid to be alone.”
 Why are you afraid to be alone?
 “Because he won’t come back.”
 Why won’t he come back?
 “Because he doesn’t love me.”
 Why doesn’t he love you?
 “Because I’m unlovable.”

 And there it is the real reason, “because I’m unlovable,” then the next question would be “Why are you unlovable?” and keep going deeper to uncover the layers of your onion.

-When you look at them, most of your answers probably won’t be something your rational mind would believe, but your subconscious believes them.
+When you look at those questions, most of your answers probably won’t be something your rational mind would believe, but your subconscious believes them.
 You probably didn’t even realize you thought those things about yourself.

 HOW DO I REPROGRAM NEGATIVE BELIEFS?